awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-onprem.md

 + **shared\_credential\_file** If you don't want to use the default path, use this line to specify a path to a file containing credentials to use\.
 + **proxy settings** If your servers use HTTP or HTTPS proxies to contact AWS services, specify those proxies in the `http_proxy` and `https_proxy` fields\.
 If there are URLs that should be excluded from proxying, specify them in the `no_proxy` field, separated by commas\.

 After modifying `common-config.toml`, you should make sure that the profile name specified, or the default profile name of `AmazonCloudWatchAgent`, exists in the root user's AWS credentials and config files\.
-This profile is used for credential and region information during CloudWatch agent setup\.
+This profile is used for credential and Region information during CloudWatch agent setup\.
 Following is an example of this profile in the credentials file:

 ```
 [AmazonCloudWatchAgent]